 Pellerin explains, “We follow the 5S methodology at Groupe SEB to store everything at the right place so we can find it when we need it.”
 This methodology helps create processes and workplaces that are organized, efficient and sustainable.
 “I talk about the 5 Rs, often: the right information at the right place, right time and placed by the right person at the right stage.”

-Teamcenter® cloud-based product lifecycle management (PLM) software, which is a part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services, enables their teams to work with the same methodology to find information and processes when needed.
+Teamcenter® cloud-based product lifecycle management (PLM) software, which is a part of the Siemens Xcelerator business platform of software, hardware and services, enables their teams to work with the same methodology to find information and processes when needed.

 Peres adds, “If you look at our portfolio, ranging from cookware to small domestic equipment, they are all following the same process.
 Of course we adapt the process, but the idea is if you work in Brazil, you can easily access the project in France when you need information.
 So, it is very important for us to have this available in our systems.”

 As people expect more functionalities and products become more complex, Groupe SEB is responding with an Industry 4.0 approach using digitalization.
 The heart of their effort is to create a comprehensive digital twin of a product that is accessible to everyone working on the project.
 The Siemens Xcelerator business platform of diverse tools, tied with Teamcenter PLM makes this possible.
 With this portfolio, Groupe SEB is leveraging cross-domain engineering, virtual validation and continuous product and process improvement with a closed-loop feedback system supported by cloud-based analytics.
 Their products’ digital twins capture the full design intent and can be used across the entire product lifecycle, including sales and marketing.
 Using virtual reality (VR) and augmented reality (AR) to develop and market their products is a natural progression in their digitalization strategy.